After you've got your Hangout app or extension running privately, to make it public for anyone to use, do the following:

 Google Developers Console fields

-In order to make your app public, you need to fill in the Hangout fields of the Google Developers Console.
+In order to make your app public, you need to fill in the Google+ Hangouts API configuration fields in the Google Developers Console.
 Follow this procedure:

-- To the right of the Google+ Hangouts API service name, click on the gear icon .
+- From the list of Enabled APIs, find the Google+ Hangouts API service in the list, then select the gear icon to the right of the name.

-- Fill in the fields of this form, as described below.
+- Fill in the fields of the API configuration, as described below.

 The URL to your Hangout gadget XML file.
 You must host this XML file on a server where it is publicly available.
 The server should have no firewalls and require no login authentication to access this file.